Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Q: I'm an ACVR Diplomate who is not able to attend an ACVR Annual Meeting on the third year, so can I ask for a waiver?

 A: Yes.
-You need to email Dr. Darryl Biery at email@example.com and ask for a meeting waiver for this year.
+You need to email Dr. Tod Drost, ACVR Executive Director at email@example.com and ask for a meeting waiver for this year.
 You will need to explain why you can’t attend in the email.
 If a one-year waiver is granted, you must attend the meeting the following year.

 Q: I'm an ACVR Diplomate and also an ECVDI Diplomate and have not been to an ACVR Annual Meeting in three years, so is my attendance mandatory?

 A: No. Dual ACVR/ECVDI Diplomates are only required to attend an ACVR Meeting at least once every four years.
-This is to provide flexibility to also meet the ECVDI Diplomate requirement to attend the EVDI Meeting at least once every three-years, However, you must attend the ACVR Meeting the following year.
+This is to provide flexibility to also meet the ECVDI Diplomate requirement to attend an EVDI Meeting at least once every four years.

 Q: I'm an ACVR Diplomate and a member of the Radiology or Radiation Oncology Examination Committee who has not been to an ACVR Annual Meeting in three years, so is my attendance mandatory?